FaisalK1998/Systems-Programming-CW-2/README.md

 Note that the client should be interactive and menu-driven.

-The Remote File Service and System Information Service Server
+The Remote File Service and System Information Service Server:

 The server must listen for Socket connections on port 50031 and must start a new thread